awjchen/SonoCleaner/doc/usersGuide.md

 ![](screenshots/10-1.png)

-We will now apply a manual correction to a group of two level-shifts (we might call them discontinuities rather than level-shifts since we think they arise from a nonsensical artifact), which are located at about 12.54 s and 12.57 s.
+We will now apply a manual correction to a group of two level-shifts (we might call them merely discontinuities rather than level-shifts since we think they arise from a nonsensical artifact), which are located at about 12.54 s and 12.57 s.

 To select a group of level-shifts, select a time interval by clicking and dragging horizontally with the right mouse button on the display.